fluentassert/verify/README.md

         f.Assert(t, got).Should(BeError(), "should return an error")
     }

-    // BeError checks if got is an error. func BeError() func(got interface{}) string {
+    func BeError() func(got interface{}) string {
         return func(got interface{}) string {
             if _, ok := got.(error); ok {